Angela Borden | Jul 11, 2022

 One type of plan, Seven Corners Travel Medical, provides comprehensive coverage.
-The other, Inbound USA, provides scheduled benefits coverage.
+The other, Seven Corners Travel Medical USA Visitor, provides scheduled benefits coverage.

 Plans with comprehensive benefits are the most common type of travel medical insurance, and you can customize your coverage by choosing your medical maximum and deductible.
 The medical maximums range from as low as $10,000 up to $1,000,000.
 For deductibles, you can choose one as low as $0 and as high as $5,000.

-The price of the plan is based on the medical maximum and deductible.
+The price of the plan is based on your age as well as the medical maximum and deductible.
 Higher medical maximums are more expensive as are lower deductibles.

 Coinsurance applies after you pay your deductible, and it is based on the plan level you select and where you seek treatment.
 For example, if you seek treatment in the PPO network in the USA, coinsurance is 100%.
 This means the plan pays 100% of covered medical expenses, and you pay $0.